apache/flink/docs/quickstart/scala_api_quickstart.md

 is 1
 ~~~

-The following code shows the WordCount implementation from the Quickstart which processes some text lines with two operators (FlatMap and Reduce), and prints the resulting words and counts to std-out.
+The following code shows the `WordCount` implementation from the
+Quickstart which processes some text lines with two operators (a FlatMap
+and a Reduce operation via aggregating a sum), and prints the resulting
+words and counts to std-out.

 ~~~scala
 object WordCountJob {